dinesh-58/shiDDR/readme.md

 ## TODOS
 ### functional (important)
-- [ ] store state of both boards' pads and change on click
+- [x] store state of both boards' pads
+- [x] toggle state on click and show visually (toggle class to primary and secondary)

 - [ ] auto-click algorithm for bot board
-    - [ ] don't allow player to click bot board (set cursor)
+    - [ ] don't allow player to click bot board (set disabled cursor)
 - [ ] store level, winState, and lives in state

 ### do later
 - [ ] ignore responsive for now.
 - [ ] put [this](https://daisyui.com/components/theme-controller/) in navbar
+- [ ] reminder to set cleanup f'ns for useEffect() s
-- [ ] refactor `prop drilling` (setter functions for boards are being passed from App -> Board -> Pad)
+- [x] refactor `prop drilling` (setter functions for boards are being passed from App -> Board -> Pad)
-    - [ ] use context or merge Pad component into Board
+    - [x] use context or merge Pad component into Board
-    - [ ] put tailwind classes into css file if that makes it look cluttered
+    - [x] ~put tailwind classes into css file if that makes it look cluttered~ <br>
+        button hover styles don't work properly using this method. prob because of DaisyUI